Please send enquiries to:

-In consultation with parents, new targets are set to update the pupil’s learning plan (PLP).
-Where a pupil’s provision is recorded on a My Name Is, or My Support Plan, parents will be invited in three times per year to review the provision.
+In consultation with parents, new targets are set to update the Pupil’s Learning Plans (PLP) or My Support Plans.
+These will be reviewed, at least, three times per year.

 The school will provide information about parent courses which may support their child’s learning/behaviour at home.

 Annual reviews are held for pupils with an EHCP.
 The parents and other outside agencies will be invited to attend this review.

 Consulting children with SEND about their education